 The stereo soundstage performance of the 2.1 Channel Bluetooth is mediocre.
 The width of the soundstage is fairly limited to the size of the bar while the focus is uneven, performing better on some songs than others.
 Its soundstage can be boxy on some tracks, too.

-This soundbar has sub-par stereo dynamics.
-If you like to crank up the sound, you'll get a decently loud sound from this soundbar but it won't be suitable for crowded environments like a house party.
-However, at max volume, it produces a lot of pumping and compression artifacts, most noticeably in the bass range.
-If you're looking for a 2.1 channel soundbar that can get slightly louder and with less compression, take a peek at the TaoTronics TT-SK026.
+This soundbar has alright stereo dynamics.
+This soundbar can get loud enough to fill a large or crowded room.
+However, at max volume, it produces a lot of pumping and compression artifacts.
+If you're looking for a 2.1 channel soundbar that can similarly loud but with less compression, take a peek at the TaoTronics TT-SK026.

 The THD performance of this soundbar is okay.
 At normal volume, you'll get a clean and pure sound.
 However, at max volume, the THD jumps across the range and is especially elevated in the mid-range.
 However, this shouldn't be audible to most.